KILLRUDDERY IS SET IN THE INCREDIBLE HERITAGE OF CO. WICKLOW, THE GARDEN OF IRELAND.

 Established by the fourth and sixth Earls of Meath, the Gardens are now lovingly overseen by the current 15th Earl of Meath and Lord and Lady Ardee – direct ancestors of the first Brabazons to live at Killruddery in 1618.
 The twenty acres of grass, 3.5 miles of hedges, long flowering borders, ancient trees and the Walled Garden, now producing for Killruddery’s kitchen, are maintained by a brilliant team of gardeners over the seasons.

-• HOUSE & GARDENS ADMISSIONS - NOW CLOSED UNTIL 1ST APRIL.
+• HOUSE & GARDENS ADMISSIONS

 GARDENS